-There’s a simple way to connect with a challenging student, according to “The Two-Minute Relationship Builder” from the July issue of Education Update.
+There’s a simple way to connect with a challenging student, according to “The Two-Minute Relationship Builder” from Education Update.
 Spend two minutes a day for 10 days having a personal conversation with the student.
 Talk about whatever topic interests him—sports, cars, family life, Legos, whatever—but keep discipline and academics off the table.

 Lisa Kitzmann, a 3rd grade teacher in California, tried the strategy several times over the course of a year, and the results were surprising.
 As she developed a personal connection with the students she targeted, their behavior in the classroom improved—and so did her outlook.

 “When you become closer with [children] who used to drive you absolutely crazy and you begin to understand why they’re acting the way they are, your attitude changes,” says Kitzmann.

 The Two-by-Ten strategy is more than an icebreaker; it’s a trust-building exercise that goes both ways.
 At first, it can be difficult to break through, Kitzmann admits, especially when students affect the mood of the classroom or interrupt the learning that’s taking place.
 But by taking the time to really get to know the students, you can begin to uncover the reasons behind their misbehavior.

 “Most often it is because [children] lack a sense of trust and respect for the adults who are supposed to be their role models or because they lack structure, routine, and discipline at home,” says Kitzmann.
 “We often forget that children need just as much respect as adults do—and they are taught by actions.”